pws21/thrifty-driver/README.md

 Exhibition stand for RnD 42

 Consists of gamepad wheel and monitor.
-Visitors should choose toll or free road they goes to.
+Visitors should choose toll or free road they go to.

 ![Example](static/img/chrome-capture-drvz.gif)

 ## Prerequisites

-In data folder, which will be mounted to docker container should be file `cases.csv`.
+In data folder, which will be mounted to docker container, should be file `cases.csv`.
 File `driver.db` with SQLite db will be created in the same folder on application startup, if it does not exist yet.
 If file already exists then application proceed writing data into it.